 For many of us, our daily mealtimes generally consist of some kind of carb as a staple in our diet ie. Bread for breakfast, rice/noodle for lunch and dinner.
 Suddenly cutting back on something that contributes to a large portion of our diet can be daunting.
 However, you need not cut back an unrealistically amount of carbs all at once!
 Cut back little by little, gradually decreasing your carb-intake as you and your body gets accustomed to this change.

 For the sweet-toothed, resisting the urge to reach out for a chocolatey snack or a cup of boba is near impossible especially after a heavy meal.
 Likewise, you don’t need to cut these sugary treats out of your diet completely!
 Say you normally grab a chocolate bar right after lunch and dinner, why not try restricting yourself to just having a sugary snack after lunch?
-Alternatively down one bottle of Antidote’s nutmylks which are the perfect (yet healthy) replacement for when you are craving for something sweet (yet healthy!).
+Alternatively, Antidote’s nutmylks – the perfect replacement for when you are craving for something sweet (yet healthy!).
 Get your favourite nutmylks in a pack here: https://antidote.sg/test/product/diy-cold-pressed-juice-pack/

 2. Consume more protein and vegetables